ClubCedille/Plateforme-Cedille/wiki/docs/en/onboarding/tracks/learn-git/walkthrough_github.md

 - Recovery: If you ever lose a commit or make a mistake, `git reflog` can help you recover it by showing a history of all actions you have executed.

 - Github Actions: Actions are automatic workflows, which are often used to automatically test for bugs, deploy your code etc. For more, see [this guide](/onboarding/tracks/learn-github-actions/)

+With your new, fresh, amazing, (expert), skills in git, we can now proceed to the first git lab (and not GitLab) : Creating your own Github Profile ReadMe!